-Over the years, Harlequins have created a hugely popular event that includes a variety of entertainment as well as the rugby itself.
+Over the years, Harlequins have created a hugely popular event that includes a variety of entertainment as well as rugby itself.
 It’s so popular that it has even broken numerous records, including the 2011 Global Rugby Union Attendance record for a regular-season club fixture of 82,000 people.
-They don’t hold back with the Special Effects either, and Entertainment Effect have created some show stopping player entrances.
+They don’t hold back with the Special Effects either, and Entertainment Effect have created some show-stopping player entrances.

 We address the following three key principles when tackling the challenge each year: